vhs/tacos/README.md

 | lib | Libraries |
 | middleware | Middleware (in separate directories, with _lib_ sub-directories) |

+## Development

+- Install node.js
+- Install modules

+For development:

+    `npx yarn install`

+### Testing

+If dev dependencies are installed you can run all test cases with

+    npm test

 ## Acknowledgements

 Based on original work by garthomite on https://github.com/vhs/vhs-laser-access/